acri-animo/Trucking-Job/README.md

 # Trucking-Job

-Trucking job for Sandbox's version of Mythic framework.
+Fivem trucking job for SandboxRP version of Mythic framework.

-Requires Sandbox version of Mythic framework.
+Note: Requires Sandbox version of Mythic framework.

-You can rename the files as you wish and place them within the appropriate folders within sandbox-labor (client/server/config)
+You can rename the files as you wish and place them within the appropriate directories within sandbox-labor (client/server/config)

 You must also add the following to sandbox-labor > server > startup.lua (edit the pay & reputation as you wish)